 Why is it that home remedies for yeast infections are becoming evermore popular?
-Why is it that victims of yeast infections — particularly those who have suffered recurring infections — are increasingly turning their face away from conventional medicines towards natural home remedies?
+Why is it that victims of yeast infections — particularly those who have suffered recurring infections — are increasingly turning their face away from conventional medicines towards natural home remedies for their yeast infections?
 And do they work?

 Causes of Yeast Infections